MerginMaps/docs/src/manage/create-project/index.md

    - **Use current QGIS project as is**.
 This is for cases when you have already a stand-alone folder with your project packaged.

-4. Name the project and select a path where your project folder and associated files will be generated:
+4. Name the project and select a path where your project folder and associated files will be generated.
+Your project should be saved on a local drive.
+Using shared network drives and cloud storage (such as OneDrive or Google Drive) is not supported.

    ![](./mergin_plugin_project_wizard_4.png)